 - A relative path has neither drive nor root.

 - A POSIX path is absolute if it has a root.
 A Windows path is absolute if it has both a drive and a root.
-A Windows UNC path (e.g. \\some\share\myfile.txt) always has a drive and a root (here, \\some\share and \, respectively).
+A Windows UNC path (e.g. \\host\share\myfile.txt) always has a drive and a root (here, \\host\share and \, respectively).

 We will present construction and joining together since they expose similar semantics.